ntando-mv15/terraform-beginner-bootcamp-2023/README.md

 ChatGPT recommended we use this format for

-- portability for different OS distibutions
+- portability for different OS distributions
-- will search the usre's  PATH for the bash executable
+- will search the user's  PATH for the bash executable

 [Learning about Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))https://www.howtogeek.com/437958/